Are you bringing the ‘real you’ to your leadership?

 Of course, I had plenty of work that energised me, too.
 However, I hadn’t always followed through.
 I reflected that if I wanted to do something, I needed to fully commit, which involved stepping away from certain people and projects and contracting others to complete certain tasks on my behalf.

 When I made these changes, even though my diary was initially less full, I had much more energy to be present, connect with people and bring my whole self to my work – exactly what I encourage my clients to do!

-After two and a half years in business, I’m more comfortable with who I am.
+After three and a half years in business, I’m much more comfortable with who I am.
 I no longer feel I have to do something just because I can, or behave, dress or speak in a certain way if it saps my energy.
 It’s more important that my energy is present with people, so I can give the best of myself.

 It was time for a change.

-I’ve also created a free guide for you to download, “10 things you can do for YOU to improve your performance at work”.
+I also created a free guide for you to download, “10 things you can do for YOU to improve your performance at work”.
 This reflects the guidance I give my coaching clients to help them bring their real selves to their work.
 It’s on the homepage – I hope you find it helpful, too.